sammancoaching/website/_learning_hours/test_design/three_parts_of_a_test.md

 ### Concrete
 Write some test cases for some existing code that has well-marked bugs in.
 For example [CalcStats](https://github.com/emilybache/CalcStats-TestDesign-Kata).
 Be sure to structure your test cases using Arrange - Act - Assert.
 Write tests that fail because of the bugs, and which pass when you fix the bugs.

+### Conclusions: Test Design Guidelines
+[Showcase]({% link _activities/concrete/showcase.md %}) the various tests people have written.
+Take some screenshots and put them on the shared online whiteboard.
+Annotate them with what is good about these designs.
+Highlight what's good, also mention things that could be improved if you think it's important.

 ### Conclusions
 Can you think of any advantages of structuring your tests this way, with Arrange - Act - Assert?
 Are there any situations where it wouldn’t be a good idea?
 [When should you use this?](/activities/conclusions/when_to_use_this.html)